tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_hyperlinks.md

 [Icons](mydoc_icons.html)
 ```

 However, if you change the file name, you'll have to update all of your links.
-It's much easier to use Automated Links, as described in the next section.
+It's much easier to use Automated links, as described in the next section.

 ## Automated links {#automatedlinks}

 This method for automated links creates a master list of all links in a Markdown reference format based on entries in your sidebar table of contents.

 With this Automated links method, make sure all your pages are referenced in a sidebar or topnav data file (inside \_data > sidebars).
-If they're not in a sidebar or top nav (such as links to headings on a page), list them in the `otherlinks.yml` file (which is in the \_data folder).
+If they're not in a sidebar or top nav (such as links to headings on a page), list them in the `other.yml` file (which is in the \_data/sidebars folder).

-The links.html file (in \_includes) will iterate through all your sidebars and create a list of reference-style markdown links.
-This feature works like magic.
+The links.html file (in \_includes) will iterate through all your sidebars and create a list of reference-style markdown links based on the `url` properties in the sidebar items.

+{% include note.html content="For the automated links method to work, each of your pages must have a `permalink` property in the frontmatter.
+The `permalink` property must match the file name.
+For example, if the file name is `somefile.html`, your permalink property would be `somefile.html`.
+See [Pages][mydoc_pages] for more details." %}

 To implement managed links:

-1. In your \_config.yml file, list each sidebar in the `sidebars` property &mdash; except for the otherlinks.yml file.
-(Do not list it here, since there's a different script that parses through its content.)
+1. In your \_config.yml file, list each sidebar in the `sidebars` property &mdash; including the other.yml file too:

     ```yaml
     sidebars: